 The customer journey doesn’t end with a purchase.
 You need to nurture customer relationships and show them you care about how satisfied they are with their purchase.
 For example, you could provide video, content downloads, or anything else that will help them make the most of their product or service.
 Instead of just offering another product to buy, you need to guide them toward the next best action to take.

-This will help create loyalty with your customers and let them know you care about them personally — and when the time comes for them to buy another product you offer, chances are they'll stick with you.
+This will help create customer loyalty and let them know you care about them personally — and when the time comes for them to buy another product you offer, chances are they'll stick with you.
 Because why would they look elsewhere when their experience has been so compelling?

 5. Add value at each stage of the customer journey

-Think about your entire customer journey.
-Document key customer moments, and then analyze how your customers interact with you through people, processes, technology, and data at those moments.
+Think about your entire customer journey across all touchpoints.
+Document key customer moments, and then analyze how your customers interact with you through people, processes, technology, and customer data at those moments.
 By doing so, you’ll discover opportunities to recommend next best actions to your customer.

 For example, suppose your company sells refrigerators.
 You know your customers typically do their research about this major purchase on their computer.
 Now suppose a customer goes to your website on their mobile device at 5 am.
-What can you infer from this atypical interaction?
+What can you infer from this atypical purchase history?